mangalam-mallah/AI_Summarizer/README.md

 This project is built using React and allows users to summarize text into a simpler, easy-to-understand format.
 It leverages the Google Gemini API with the Gemini-1.5-Flash model to generate accurate and concise summaries based on the given input.

 # Features
-AI Summarization - Uses Google's Gemini API to generate quick and efficient summaries.
+AI Summarization - Uses Google's Gemini API to generate quick and efficient summaries.<br>
-Local Storage Support – Summarized text is saved in local storage for easy access.
+Local Storage Support – Summarized text is saved in local storage for easy access.<br>
-Copy & Delete Summaries – Easily copy generated summaries or delete them when needed.
+Copy & Delete Summaries – Easily copy generated summaries or delete them when needed.<br>

 # Tech
-Frontend: React, Tailwind CSS
+Frontend: React, Tailwind CSS<br>
-Backend: Google Gemini API (Gemini-1.5-Flash)
+Backend: Google Gemini API (Gemini-1.5-Flash)<br>
-Storage: Local Storage
+Storage: Local Storage<br>

 # React + Vite
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.